button/button-merchant-ios/README.md

 ### CocoaPods

-Add this line to your Podfile.
+Add this line to your Podfile:
 ```ruby
 pod 'ButtonMerchant'
 ```

-Or, add this to your Cartfile.
 ### Carthage

+Or, add this to your Cartfile:
 ```
 github "button/button-merchant-ios" ~> 1.0
 ```